tvdk-sudoku/Year11Notes/content/notes/AEECO - Unemployment.md

 	- Changes in the demand for productive factors
 	- Changes in the pattern of consumer demand
 - Can be long term, especially for older workers
+- Is always going to exist

+### Frictional
+- second
+- third